What is Mobile-First Indexing?

 While Google has said that the switch to MFI should not impact traffic, it doesn’t hurt to look at your mobile traffic to see if it has seen improvements or declines following your switch.
 An easy way to do this is to go to Behavior → Site Content → All Pages, and then use the quick filters to select Mobile and Desktop and Tablet.

 If you do see a drop in either mobile or desktop traffic that coincides with the date you received the email from Google, or happens shortly before this, then you should investigate whether your desktop and mobile versions are truly equivalent.

 My mobile site has less content than my desktop version.
 Is that a concern?

 It absolutely can be.
 Since Google is solely indexing based on mobile-first moving forward, that means they ideally favour websites that are responsive.
 Content on the desktop version should be also available on the mobile site.
-Essentially, for any information that is deemed important, we strongly recommend that that information be visible on mobile if you’d like it to crawled (and therefore rank).
-Even if you have content additional content on your desktop and Google can crawl it, John says that content will solely be indexed from the mobile version (hence the 'mobile-only indexing' talk that we touched on earlier).
+Essentially, for any information that is deemed important, we strongly recommend that that information be visible on mobile if you’d like it to be crawled (and therefore rank).
+Even if you have content additional content on your desktop and Google can crawl it, John says that content will solely be indexed from the mobile version (hence the 'mobile-only indexing' talk that you may have heard Google discuss).

 The mobile version of my site has content that is not available on my desktop.
 Should I be concerned?

 Though less common than its counterpart, John Mueller says this is “actually better” of the two scenarios.
 With mobile being the primary version to crawl, it means you could possibly see enhanced results thanks to content becoming newly available.

 Should my metadata be the same across both versions of my site?

 Yes!
 Google's best practice documentation suggests that you use the same page title and meta description be equivalent on both desktop and mobile.

 What is the best way to ensure my rankings are unaffected by mobile-first indexing?